FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Basics/Samplers/Clamp.md

 # ClampToEdge sampler setting

-### ClampToEdge:
 Usable starting from **Lightworks 14.5**
-   Can also be used with older Lightworks versions on Linux & Mac.
+(Can also be used with older Lightworks versions on Linux & Mac.)

 ``` Code
 sampler ClampSampler = sampler_state
 {